Fuzzwah/lga-income-heatmap-australia/README.md

 by median personal income.
 The project combines ABS earnings data with an LGA boundary map to produce a shareable visual and a machine-readable mapping file.

-> Note: Generated artifacts (SVG/PNG/JSON) are not checked into this repository.
-Run the generator locally whenever you need fresh outputs.
+> Note: The PNG preview is committed for convenience; regenerate the SVG and JSON locally as needed.

 ![Australian LGA median income heatmap](australia_lga_median_income_heatmap.png)